warrenisarobot/dart-json/README.md

 * Construct a dart class that takes a JSON `Map<String, dynamic>` as its parameter
 * The constructor assigns the Instance's property to the correponding JSON map's key value, if it exists

 An example of this pattern is on the [flutter site](https://docs.flutter.dev/development/data-and-backend/json#serializing-json-inside-model-classes).
-When we are the producer of JSON and we already have a class witht the properties we want this adds boilerplate and can be repetitive.
+When we are the _producer_ of a service and we are the authoritive source on what JSON is sent and received, and we already have a class with the properties we want, this adds boilerplate and can be repetitive.
 There are code generation solutions for this as well.

 ## Code Generation